 But for workers on the production floor, this is not only impractical, but dangerous.
 Those suit-and-tie DVDs (and even VHS tapes!) don’t resonate with production team members.

-Training in Context = Improved Retention
+Why Training in Context Can Improve Employee Retention

 Presenting a training curriculum that reflects the reality of the manufacturing industry creates an emotional hook—and it’s the emotional connection that moves the learning from short term memory into long-term memory.
 This is the outcome you want for your company.